TroyAlford/basis/.github/actions/asdf-setup/README.md

 ## Caching Strategy

-The action implements two-level caching for ASDF components:
+The action implements caching for ASDF components:

 - **Plugins Cache**: Caches the `~/.asdf/plugins` directory to avoid re-downloading plugins on subsequent runs
 - **Shims Cache**: Caches the `~/.asdf/shims` directory to preserve executable shortcuts